 The inspection should verify that modifications to walls and other structures and removal and restoration of component supports are documented.

-A temporary containment opening may need to be established to allow for the movement of ressurizer components.
-The inspections should verify that the procedures and methods used to enlarge and restore the containment access ensure that the design assumptions and requirements are satisfied and that the containment is restored to at least its required strength and integrity criteria.
+A temporary containment opening may need to be established to allow for the movement of pressurizer components.
+The inspections should verify that the procedures and methods used to enlarge and restore the containment access ensure that the design assumptions and requirements are satisfied, and that the containment is restored to at least its required strength and integrity criteria.
 The inspection should also verify that the concrete removal and replacement processes do not degrade the liner to concrete interface.
 Post restoration testing should demonstrate that the containment has been properly restored.
 See Appendix B of this procedure for additional information.

 Implementation of controls for personnel access to radiologically controlled work areas, surveillance of work activities, and procedure adherence should be verified.
 Reviews should be made of the implementation of ALARA, radiological exposure, contamination, and airborne contamination controls planned for cutting, welding, and other activities including contaminated interference removal.
 Also, implementation of any special controls for contaminated tools and waste should be reviewed.
 Where applicable, controls for shielding installations should consider the effects of additional weight loads on equipment.